 Contra Costa Medical Career College DMS Program is Nationally Accredited by the Accrediting Council for Continuing Education and Training, Recognized by the US Department of Education, and Approved by the California State Bureau for Private Postsecondary Education.
 Graduates from this program are eligible to sit for the ARRT Exam.
 After graduates take and pass the ARRT exam they will be eligible to sit for the ARDMS exam.

-The Contra Costa Medical Career College Diagnostic Medical Sonography program entrance exam availability and application process will begin Tuesday, September 3rd, 2019 at 9:00am.
-The application deadline is Friday, November 1st, 2019 at 4:00pm.
-Successful candidate interviews will be ongoing from September through November 2019.
-18 qualified students will be accepted into the January 2020 day program.
-All applicants will be notified of acceptance or non-acceptance by December 2019.
+The Contra Costa Medical Career College Diagnostic Medical Sonography program entrance exam availability and application process will begin Monday, March 2, 2020 at 9:00am.
+The application deadline is Friday, May 8, 2020 at 4:00pm.
+Successful candidate interviews will be ongoing as applications are received.
+Eighteen qualified students will be accepted into the June 2020 evening program.
+All applicants will be notified of acceptance or non-acceptance by early June 2020.
 Mandatory orientation will be held soon after acceptance letters have been announced, at which time half of the program tuition will be due.
 Students will purchase textbooks, scrubs and complete the mandatory drug screen and background check at this time.
-The 2020 day cohort is scheduled to begin Monday, January 6th, 2019.
+The 2020 evening cohort is scheduled to begin Monday, June 29, 2020.